scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** touch
 - **Duration:** 10 minutes

 Conjure a rejuvenating, fruit bearing bush.
-The bush can have up to 5 fruit, making a spellcasting roll, adding a bad die per fruit.
-On success a creature may eat one of the fruit during a short or long rest to restore a healing surge.
-They may also remove a poison or disease affecting them, unless the effect comes from a spell cast at a higher level than _Seed of Renewal_.
+The bush can have up to 5 fruit.
+Make a spellcasting roll against a bad die per fruit grown.
+On success a creature may eat one of the fruit during a short or long rest to gain a healing surge.
+They may also remove a poison or lesser wound affecting them, unless the effect comes from a spell cast at a higher level than _Seed of Renewal_.

 Add an enhanced die for every level cast above 2nd.